 Few places in life bring people together like a shared journey on a train.

-Step into a black-and-white world of life on China’s railways, seen through the lens of acclaimed photographer Wang Fuchun.
+This exhibition looked at life on China’s railways, seen through the lens of acclaimed photographer Wang Fuchun.

 Over the course of 40 years and an estimated 200,000 photographs, Mr Wang has captured candid moments of his fellow passengers on every railway line in China.